UltraViolet33/skills-api/README.md

-# Skills - Backend
+# Skills - API

-To gamify my life, i chose several skills.
-Each times I do an action in one of these skills, my level upgrade.
+To gamify my life, I chose several skills.
+Each times I do an action in one of these skills, my level upgrades.

-Based on the skills systems of Skyrim video game.
+Based on the skills system of Skyrim video game.

 This API is made with the PHP web framework Slim.
 I use it locally.